THE BEST ONLINE BIKE STORE RANKINGS

 2 – Strong Support.
 The store provides this site’s readers with exclusive deals and/or provides more support to this site than others.
 Those links are also in red.

-For context, I’ve also listed one of a half-dozen categories describing the kind of business model the store uses to run its business.
+For context, I’ve also listed one of a half-dozen categories describing the kind of business model the online bike shop uses to run its business.
 This is an informational description only and doesn’t figure in the store rating or ranking.

 Here’s are brief descriptions of the model designations you’ll see in the chart above.